lokwanwai/CSCI3100-Project-GroupF5/README.md

 This is the README file for the My E-commerce Website project.
 It provides instructions on how to set up the project, install the necessary dependencies, and start the application.

+## Completed features (Needed to be checked after merging)
+-Login & logout
+-New user registration
+-Shopping Cart(exp connection with Product API, for fetching prod. details and image) -Payment(exp connection with Product API, for change stock qty)

 ## Prerequisites

 Before getting started, ensure that you have the following software installed on your system: